humehe/Stacking-Test/README.md

 ![Alt text](./Images/FitMultiple.jpg?raw=true "Pre-processing of stacked spetra.")
 ## Example

-Download the Example.zip file which include a catalogue and spectra.
+The following example will stack a sample of 102 galaxies belonging to the cosmos field.
+The sample of spectra can be downloaded from the
+[zenodo repository](10.5281/zenodo.4624030).
 Then by simple running ```python Example.py``` will complete all the following steps below.

 ###### "Stacking"
 The following snippet will stack galaxies from the COSMOS field.